telerik/winforms-docs/ganttview/printing-support/printing-events.md

 ---

 # Printing Events

 You can customize the print output through the __PrintElementFormatting__ and __PrintElementPaint__ events. __PrintElementFormatting__ provides you with a print element which has style properties available so you can customize it as you see fit.
 The __PrintElementPaint__ gives you direct access to the graphical context and allows you to directly draw to the print output.

 ## PrintElementFormatting

-The following example demonstrates how you can use the __PrintContext__ property to determine what element is being printed and to change the styling accordingly.#_[C#]_
+The following example demonstrates how you can use the __PrintContext__ property to determine what element is being printed and to change the styling accordingly.

 {{source=..\SamplesCS\GanttView\PrintingEvents\PrintingEvents.cs region=PrintFormatting}}
 {{source=..\SamplesVB\GanttView\PrintingEvents\PrintingEvents.vb region=PrintFormatting}}